CarlosSolisGarcia/ScalarCouplingPrediction/README.md

 * **GNN vs. Boosting:** While GNNs are theoretically ideal for molecular topology, LightGBM with robust feature engineering proved more effective for this specific scale of J-coupling prediction.
 LightGBM offered better accuracy with significantly lower training times (minutes vs. hours).
 * **Feature Criticality:** Geometric features (bond angles and dihedrals) and external atomic properties (PubChem) were essential for reducing error in complex coupling types.

-## 📂 Repository Structure
-* `notebooks/`: Includes the full pipeline from EDA and Feature Engineering to Model Training.
-* `src/`: Core logic for geometry calculations and data extraction from PubChem.
-* `models/`: Configuration files and saved weights for the best-performing models.

 ---

 ## ✒️ Author